 Maybe becoming an alien’s mate wasn’t such a terrible fate.
 Millions of miles between me and the Carmichaels couldn’t hurt, and it beat spending my life in prison.
 If the Carmichaels could have me wrongfully convicted, they could easily block my appeal.

 But how would I keep track of the status?
 Since Dakon wasn’t connected to the ‘net, how would Miradelle update me?

 “Well, we’re all here now.
 It’s kind of like being a ‘net order bride,” the brunette said cheerfully.
 “By the way, I’m Tessa Chartreuse.
-I ran an escort service for an elite clientele.”
+I ran an Asian VIP Service escort agency for an elite clientele.”

 “So why are you here?
 Prostitution isn’t illegal,” I said.

 I took a deep breath.
 “Any idea what the Dakonians look like?”
 I’d kept to myself, but I’d heard whispers that our intended “mates” were scaly blue with long tails.
 Only recently had Terra One World made contact with Dakon.
 The Dakonians had not permitted any vids.
 I’d been told the Dakonians “looked like us,” but I had little confidence in my government to tell the truth.

 “I was able to do a little ‘net research before they transported me to the shuttle,” Andrea explained.
 “They’re humanoid, genetically compatible with us, but they’re taller, much more muscular and bigger.”
 She held her hands about a meter apart.